 I was in a conundrum, and my first instinct was to break down in tears.
 I worked on it a bit from school, I worked on it a bit from Microsoft Word Online from a Chromebook, etc. Ultimately, those weren’t sustainable options really for the back and forth I needed to have.

-You want to know what saved the day?
+Do you want to know what saved the day?

 Microsoft Word for my iPad.
 Crazy, right?!
 It has just enough functionality to basically be Microsoft Word for your Mac, which made making a few tiny adjustments to my thesis pretty easy.
 If I hadn’t stopped crying to think about downloading Microsoft Word on my iPad, I would still be sobbing right now.